AntonP999/VAE/README.md

-### Implementation of variational autoencoder with classifier untangler.
+### PyTorch implementation of variational autoencoder with classifier untangler.